snowdrop/k8s-infra/ansible/playbook/README.md

 ## Group management in ansible

-Groups are defined in the `hosts.yml` file that exists in the inventory folder.
+Groups are defined in the `hosts.yml` file that exists in the inventory folder [../inventory/hosts.yml](../inventory/hosts.yml).
 The 2 main goals of groups is to apply variable values and filter playbook execution.

 There can are different groups for the providers, ATTOW only one exists which is hetzner.
 The goal is one and only to fill the provider variable.